 We serve a traditional farmhouse breakfast to our Bed and Breakfast guests at Ednovean Farm.
 It is designed to set you up for the day – or at least my guests assure me they won’t need any lunch afterwards (maybe the cream tea or the Pasty didn’t count!)

 Anatomy of a farmhouse breakfast

 The fresh orange juice to start the morning is a must of course.
 There’s a choice of cereals, Muesli, Yogurts, and freshly prepared fruit and guests to help themselves as their Breakfast cooks.
-Porridge is a popular option with our guest, particularly if they are choosing our Newlyn Kippers to follow.
-I choose a traditional milled oat to make porridge, they will need a long slow simmering on the stove, so it’s best ordered in advance.
+Porridge is a popular option with our guests, particularly if they are choosing our Newlyn Kippers to follow.
+We use a traditional milled oat to make porridge, with a long slow simmering on the stove, so it’s best ordered in advance.

 Our stewed fruits are always popular and the Dorset Mueslis, Crunchy nut cornflakes and I’ve notice guest forsaking the higher fibre cereal in favour of cocoa pops lately too!
 Sometimes in the summer the figs that line the courtyard are ready to harvest and Charles simmers these gently or pops them freshly picked on the side plates.
-Later the year the apples come along from out orchard of vintage varieties and these we gently cook in the morning.
+Later the year the apples come along from our orchard of vintage varieties.

 How to Cook a full English breakfast